Are we prepared to fight flu and COVID-19 this winter?

 If you have been diagnosed with long COVID, there are a number of treatments options.

 If you live in England, you may be referred to a COVID assessment clinic.
-Here, you will receive specialist care and support for long COVID from experts who will create a personal treatment plan based on your specific needs.
+Here, you will receive specialist care and support for long COVID from experts who will create a personal long COVID treatment plan based on your specific needs.

 Alongside a wealth of information on COVID recovery, the NHS is now providing a digital COVID recovery programme.
 It includes an 'ask the healthcare professional' feature which allows you to ask local healthcare experts questions.

-Treatments and adjustments at home
+Long COVID treatments and adjustments at home

 - Adjust your exercise routine (GP may advise adding short breaks, exercising under supervision, or cutting out completely).